Skip to Content

 Central America Vs South America

-In the following sections, I’ll compare Central America and South America in 13 different categories to determine which is the best travel destination.
+In the following sections, we’ll compare Central America and South America in 13 different categories.

 Central America and South America are both affordable travel destinations.
 Prices are similar in both regions.
-That said, costs can vary quite a bit from one country to the next.
+Costs can vary quite a bit from one country to the next.
 Some countries are much more developed than others.

 Winner: Central America is cheaper to travel than South America.